 Kingdom vs Empire

-In other words it can be said that a country with a king (or queen) as the head of the state is called a kingdom.
+The terms kingdom and empire are generally used in the same sense though there is some difference between the two.
+One of the main points to remember is this.
+An empire is ruled by an emperor whereas a kingdom is ruled by a king.
+In other words, it can be said that a country with a king (or queen) as the head of the state is called a kingdom.
 The term empire is derived from the Latin ‘imperium’.
 Imperium means power or authority.
 States and people of various ethnic groups constitute an empire.
-Some of the best examples of empires of the world are the British Empire, the Spanish Empire and the Holy Roman Empire.
+Some of the best examples of empires of the world are the British Empire, the Spanish Empire, and the Holy Roman Empire.

-The United Kingdom comprises the England, Scotland and Wales that fall under the direct rule of the monarch (king or queen) where as the British Empire comprised a collection of countries (known as commonwealth countries, previously British colonies) around the world that were once under British rule, but not part of the British Kingdom.
+• The United Kingdom comprises the England, Scotland, and Wales that fall under the direct rule of the monarch (king or queen) where as the British Empire comprised a collection of countries (known as commonwealth countries, previously British colonies) around the world that were once under British rule, but not part of the British Kingdom.